Shaker Aamer: Guantanamo

 After President Barack Obama was elected, in 2009 he convened a six-agency task force to review the status of detainees at Guantanamo.
 It "unanimously recommended" transfer of Aamer.
 Security officials wanted to send him to Saudi Arabia, his country of citizenship, but his attorneys argued for him to be transferred to Great Britain, where he had been resident and had family.

-In September 2011, Aamer's lawyer Brent Mickum, who saw him in Guantánamo, alleges that Aamer was repeatedly beaten before their meetings.
-He said that Aamer's mental and physical health is deteriorating.
+In September 2011, Aamer's lawyer Brent Mickum, who saw him in Guantánamo, alleged that Aamer was repeatedly beaten before their meetings.
+He said that Aamer's mental and physical health was deteriorating.
 "It felt like he has given up: that's what 10 years, mostly in solitary confinement will do to a person," he said.

-Binyam Mohamed, an Ethiopian prisoner who formerly occupied a cell one door down from Aamer, has said since his release that he knows why Aamer is still in the prison camps.
+Binyam Mohamed, an Ethiopian prisoner who formerly occupied a cell one door down from Aamer, has said since his release that he knew why Aamer was still in the prison camps.

 I would say the Americans are trying to keep him as silent as they could.
 It's not that he has anything.
 What happened in 2005 and 2006 is something that the Americans don't want the world to know – hunger strikes, and all the events that took place, until the three brothers who died ... insider information of all the events, probably.
 Obviously, Shaker doesn't have it, but the Americans think he may have some of it, and they don't like this kind of information being released.

 Clive Stafford Smith, his lawyer and director of human rights organisation Reprieve, came to a similar conclusion.
 He said:

 I have known Shaker for some time, because he is so eloquent and outspoken about the injustices of Guantanamo he is very definitely viewed as a threat by the US.
 Not in the sense of being an extremist but in the sense of being someone who can rather eloquently criticise the nightmare that happened there.